 Whether you have an MD or DO attached to your name, your earning potential as a doctor is high.
 In fact, income data shows that medical doctors and doctors of osteopathic medicine who are posted in the same position tend to earn close to the same incomes.

 However, MDs are more likely to pursue more competitive and lucrative specialties and have a higher match rate in those medical jobs.
-For example, here’s a comparison of match rates for MD and DO seniors who ranked a specialty as their only choice in 2022:
+For example, here’s a comparison of the number of matches for MD and DO seniors who ranked a specialty as their only choice in 2023:

-As you can see from the National Residency Matching Program’s 2022 report, more doctors match for competitive specialties than DOs.
-Whereas the playing field is more even in specialties like family medicine, where 1,386 MDs and 1,228 DOs matched.
+As you can see in the data above National Residency Matching Program’s 2023 report, more doctors match for competitive specialties than DOs.
+Whereas the playing field is more even in specialties like family medicine, where 1,363 MDs and 1,259 DOs matched.

 Frequently Asked Questions